 80.lv had a chance to talk with Rick Lesley from Runic Games and discuss the production of the amazing levels of Zelda-like project Hob.
-Unfortunately, we didn’t have a chance to talk with Patrick Blank, but we also want to mention his incredible input in the creation of this fantastic game.

 My name is Rick Lesley, and I was a Senior Level Designer on Hob.
 Before Hob, I was fortunate to work on games including Middle-Earth: Shadow of Mordor, Forza 5 and Blacklight: Retribution.
 As a lifelong gamer, I decided to pursue game design professionally during my time at Michigan State University, where they had just introduced a specialization in Game Design and Development.
 I was able to start learning about game design and get some experience in Unity, back before it had really taken off.
 When I moved to Seattle after graduation, there was a studio called The Amazing Society that was looking for designers with Unity experience, and it was a matter of being in the right place at the right time and having that background in Unity from college.